 Need a break from the thrill rides?
 Head to the plaza to enjoy live entertainment and shows throughout the whole day.
 Regardless of where you are on the scale of chill to thrill, Carowinds has something for everyone.
 It’ll keep a smile on your face all day long on your Charlotte trip.

 With two separate locations, the Mint Museum is a must-see attraction in Charlotte for art lovers.
-The Mint Museum is the longest running museum in North Carolina.
-It’s home to artwork from the U.S., Europe and Africa.
+The Mint Museum is the longest-running museum in North Carolina.
+It’s home to artwork from the U.S., Europe, and Africa.
 The gallery continues to support artists from all over the world with their traveling exhibits.

 The Mint Museum Uptown is home to the internationally renowned craft and design collection.
 With its cutting-edge displays and inspiring pieces, it’s a must-see.
-The Mint Museum Randolph is the original branch and known as the first art museum in North Carolina.
+The Mint Museum Randolph is the original branch and was the first art museum in North Carolina.
 The Randolph location offers art in the form of lectures and performances.
 You’ll also encounter intimate galleries to engage with.